 Lovely Cindy, the kindest dog in my life

-Cindy, at the age of 12 and a half year has left.
+Cindy, at the age of 12 and a half years, has left.
 She has gone to dog heaven where bones are big and earth is loose, ideal to dig holes in.
-She has been the kindest dog I spend many years of my life with.
+She has been the kindest dog I spent many years of my life with.
 I would like to tell you her story.

 My Spanish Farm

-Zahor, my previous dog had died and as I live on a farm one needs a dog.
+Zahor, my previous dog had died, and as I live on a farm one needs a dog.
 It is only to be warned that somebody is coming for the rest of the day all my dogs would do what they want.
-During daytime that is mainly sleeping and at night time make a round on the property and now and then talk to the other dogs living in the neighborhood.
-A couple of short barks, all is ok here.
+During daytime that is mainly sleeping and at night time make her rounds on the property and now and then talk to the other dogs living in the neighborhood.
+A couple of quick barks, all is ok here.

 The first 2 weeks at home

 Cindy turned out to be a very nervous and sensitive dog.
 As the property is quite big, I found it better to keep her tied up in the garage.
 Every day I took her for 3 long walks over the property so she could get acquainted.
 There was absolutely no problem when she would see one of my cats, all cool.